Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal energy landscapes in long chains

+The contrast between short-range and long-range tunneling is echoed in the population distributions shown in Fig. \ref{fig:figure5}(c)-(d).
 To uncover the underlying transport mechanisms at play, we analyze in more detail the steady-state populations and coherences under both coupling models.
-The steady-state populations for the short-range tunneling case ($\alpha=3$), shown in pink in Fig.~\ref{fig:910_02_all_00_panel}(c)-(d), offers insight into why the corresponding energy profile is optimal.
-The population distribution exhibits a shallow gradient across the chain, indicative of near-ballistic transport, where the carriers flow with minimal scattering or localization.
-In contrast, the steady-state populations for the long-range tunneling case ($\alpha=1$), shown in green in Fig.~\ref{fig:910_02_all_00_panel}(c)-(d), reveal a strikingly different transport strategy.
+The steady-state populations for the short-range tunneling case ($\alpha=3$), shown in pink in Fig.~\ref{fig:figure5}(c)-(d), offer insight into why the corresponding energy profile is optimal.
+The population distribution exhibits a shallow gradient across the chain, indicative of quasi-ballistic transport, where the carriers flow with minimal scattering or localization.
+In contrast, the steady-state populations for the long-range tunneling case ($\alpha=1$), shown in green in Fig.~\ref{fig:figure5}(c)-(d), reveal a strikingly different transport strategy.
 Here, population accumulates predominantly at the first and last sites, with suppressed occupation of the intermediate sites.
-This suggests that the optimal energy profile minimizes the occupation of intermediate sites by energetically detuning them.
-This configuration helps avoid destructive interference effects, which are most pronounced when levels are near resonance.
+This suggests that the optimal energy profile minimizes the occupation of intermediate sites by energetically detuning them, and helps avoid destructive interference effects, which are most pronounced when levels are near resonance.
+This proposed explanation on the mitigation of destructive interference effects could be examined in future work by decomposing the total flux into its pathways' components and analyzing the site-to-site contributions, following the approach of Ref. \cite{Liu2019}.
+Though in the 10-site chain some intermediate levels surprisingly maintain high populations, generally the chain population exemplifies the competition between the classically-required population gradient for transport (see the explanation of ENAQT in \cite{zerah-harush2018, zerah-harush2020}), and our problem-specific requirement that the last site population be large so that the population flux is large.